hhas/iris-script/README.md

 ## Features

 Homoiconic, minimalist core language, with only two foundational concepts: values and commands.
 “Everything is a Command.”
+The core language and concepts must be quickly and easily learned; everything else should be discoverable if/as/when needed.

 Readable, word-based syntax with basic English-like punctuation rules.
 Each built-in punctuation has a single, unambiguous meaning: